alecngai/NSUS_BI_Assessment/README.md

 ## The United Kingdom marketing manager has sent a request to the BI team to set up Tableau dashboards to monitor newly acquired customers.
 **a.
 Which of the tables in Question 3 would you use?** <br />

+I would use Session_History, Players, and a finance table.

+Our goal is to monitor newly acquired customers, therefore we need the sign up date of the user, so players table is crucial.

+Next is the definition of monitoring players,

 **b.
 Describe the dashboard(s) you would create.**<br />
 **c.
 What metrics would the marketing manager be interested in to evaluate the performance of a marketing campaign to acquire new players?**